Features5 Reasons Why You Should Go Cashless Now

 Where Do I Start If I Want To Go Cashless?

-However, if you don’t own any card, apps like PayPal and TransferWise will only require you to have a working email to send and receive money.
+However, if you don’t own a card, apps like PayPal and TransferWise will only require you to have a working email to send and receive money.
 Some apps will only require you to sign up using your phone number.

 Infographic created by Clover Network, a contactless card reader provider.